 Buying and selling shouldn't be a game of poker or a hostage negotiation.
 It makes a lot of sense to let them help you to work out if it makes sense to keep talking.
 It may feel weird talking about the business problem that keeps you awake at night, but the only way you will find the right solution is to talk about it…

-...and you might just find that the number of spammy emails and follow-up voicemails you are getting begins to dwindle.
+...and you might just find that the number of spammy emails and follow-up voicemails you get dwindles, too.

 Want to improve sales productivity and close more leads?
-Click the image below to download our free sales ebook.
+Click the image below to download our free sales ebook, available now.